Inez Milholland: Early life

 Born and raised in Brooklyn, New York, Inez Milholland grew up in a wealthy family.
 Known as Nan, she was the eldest daughter of John Elmer Milholland and Jean Milholland (née Torry).
 She had one sister, Vida, and one brother, John (Jack).
 Her father was a New York Tribune reporter and editorial writer who eventually headed a pneumatic tubes business that afforded his family a privileged life in both New York and London.
-In London she met and was impressed by the English suffragist Emmeline Pankhurst.
+In London, she met and was impressed by the English suffragist Emmeline Pankhurst.
 Milholland’s father supported many reforms, among them world peace, civil rights, and women's suffrage.
 Her mother exposed her children to cultural and intellectual stimulation.
 Milholland spent summers on her family's land in Lewis, Essex County, New York; the property is now the Meadowmount School of Music.

 Education

 Inez Milholland received her early education at the Comstock School in New York and Kensington Secondary School in London.
-After finishing school, she decided to attend Vassar but when the college wouldn't accept her graduation certificate she attended Willard School for Girls in Berlin.
+After finishing school, she decided to attend Vassar, but when the college wouldn't accept her graduation certificate, she attended Willard School for Girls in Berlin.

 As a student, she was known as an active radical.
 During her attendance at Vassar College, she was once suspended for organizing a women's rights meeting.
 The president of Vassar had forbidden suffrage meetings, but Milholland and others held regular "classes" on the issue, along with large protests and petitions.
 Defying the campus suffrage meeting ban, she convened one in a cemetery across the road.
 She started the suffrage movement at Vassar, enrolled two-thirds of the students, and taught them the principles of socialism.
 Milholland was president of the campus Intercollegiate Socialist Society, which was dominated by women at the time and reflected their identification with the oppressed.
 For Milholland, socialism was "a vital means to correct the monster evils under the sun."

 With the radical group she had gathered about her, she attended socialist meetings in Poughkeepsie, which were under the ban of the faculty.
 An athletic young woman, she was the captain of the hockey team and a member of the 1909 track team; she also set a record in the basketball throw.
 Milholland was also involved in student productions, the Current Topics Club, the German Club, and the debating team.

 After graduating from Vassar in 1909, she tried for admission at Yale University, Harvard University, and Cambridge University with the purpose of studying law, but was denied due to her sex.
-Milholland was finally matriculated at the New York University School of Law, from which she took her LL.B. degree in 1912.
+Milholland finally matriculated at the New York University School of Law, from which she took her LL.B. degree in 1912.